omriher/CapTipper/docs/Plugins.rst

             else:
                 print "invalid id"

-You can also see here the use of the conversations internal variable "magic\_ext" Best practice for ungzip would be to use the get\_plaintext\_body\_by\_id() Function.
+You can also see here the use of the conversation internal variable ``magic_ext``.

+It is important to mention that the best practice for getting the conversation body is using the ``get_plaintext_body_by_id()`` function which will also ungzip the data if necessary.

 Example #1
 ==========

 The following plugin imports the srcHTMLParser from CTCore, and searches external javascript referenced in a given conversation

 .. code-block:: python